dcavar/nlp-lab.github.io/README.md

 ## Welcome to The NLP Lab Pages

+The NLP-Lab is about this simple fact:

+*You cannot train to have a car.
+You cannot apply Machine Learning to get a tire for it.
+You have to engineer it.*

+We do train models, but we actually build and engineer systems.

 The NLP Lab is located at Indiana University.
 We use Slack for communication and we meet about 3 to 4 times a week on campus at IU Bloomington.

+Here is [our Event Calendar](https://calendar.google.com/calendar/embed?src=3h9o18o7i82tjmmt5q2j3qgkj8%40group.calendar.google.com&ctz=America%2FNew_York) with all meeting times.

 - [List of publications](/publications)